 Pickleball On Tennis Court: (Temporary Changes)

-To play pickleball on the tennis court, the first thing to work out is the dimensions of the court as the tennis court is 60 x 120.
+To play pickleball on the tennis court, the first thing is to see how the community will react.
+There’s a war going on between tennis and pickleball.
+If they’re okay with turning the tennis court into pickleball, you’ll need to work out the dimensions of the court as the tennis court is 60 x 120.
 While we don’t need that big place to play pickleball, so how many pickleball courts fit on a tennis court?
 Technically, it’s 4 hence he’ll divide the court into 4 parts.
 To mark the lines, measure 30 x 60 with a tape measure and point it with the temporary tape in each portion or in the one you want to play.

 Now, use rubber stripes as temporary pickleball lines from any good quality brand.
 We’d suggest going with Gamma or Eco Walker as they’re less expensive and comparatively provides a great experience.
 Now place them where you have marked the temporary tape.
 Make sure you have placed them in the backline, centerline, sidelines, and of course the non-volley zone.